aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 Source PostgreSQL and FastTransfer appear to be victims of backpressure rather than independent bottlenecks.
 FastTransfer demonstrates the best scaling efficiency (20.2x speedup, 15.8% efficiency), while source processes spend most time waiting for target acknowledgments.
 Resolving target lock contention would likely improve their performance further.

-### 6.2 Why Additional Tuning Cannot Help
+### 6.2 Why Additional Tuning should not Help

-The target table is already optimally configured (UNLOGGED, no indexes, no constraints, no triggers).
+The target table is rather optimally configured (UNLOGGED, no indexes, no constraints, no triggers).
 PostgreSQL configuration includes all recommended bulk loading optimizations (80GB shared_buffers, huge pages, io_uring, fsync=off).
 Despite this, system CPU remains at 70-84% at high degrees.

 The bottleneck appears to be **architectural**, not configurational: